Maine Dep’t of Agriculture, Conservation and Forestry Land and Water Conservation Fund Maximum grant award = $300,000.

 Resilience from coastal/inland flooding is fundamental for downtown revitalization.

 Deadline for Letter of Intent for Downtown Revitalization grants Friday January 25, 2019 Even though the 2019 deadline has passed, this is a good time to prepare for the next grant round.

 Maximum Downtown Revitalization award $300,000

-Maine Dep’t of Environmental Protection administers grants from Clean Water State Revolving Fund assist for construction of publicly owned treatment works, implementing nonpoint source management programs, and implementing conservation and management plans in National Estuary watersheds. $7.2 million available to fund additional project requests in FY 2018.
+Maine Dep’t of Environmental Protection administers loans from Clean Water State Revolving Fund for construction of publicly owned treatment works, implementing nonpoint source management programs, and implementing conservation and management plans in National Estuary watersheds. $7.2 million available to fund additional project requests in FY 2018.